CharlesMangwa/react-data-fetching/docs/Fetch.md

 Only available if you've configured `<ConnectedFetch>` in your app, and provided an `api` (see [`<ConnectedFetch>` docs](ConnectedFetch.md#path) for more details).
 Then, `path` allows you to write your URL in a more convenient way.
 Instead of writing `url="https://my-app.com/api/v1/news/latest"`, given that `<ConnectedFetch>` propagates your `api` URL `https://my-app.com/api/v1` inside every `<Fetch>` instances, you can just write `path="/news/latest"`, and React Data Fetching will automatically construct the corresponding URL.

-### refetch
+### refetchKey

 **Type: `any`**

-Follows the same principle as [`extraData`](https://facebook.github.io/react-native/docs/flatlist.html#extradata) from React Native's FlatList component.
-This prop tells `<Fetch>` to re-render.
+If `refetchKey` changes, then React Data Fetching will fetch again.
+Similar to how in React, if the `key` changes, then the component gets unmounted & remounted.
 This can be used inside a pull-to-refresh function, or to implement a pagination system for instance.
 You can pass `any` value here, the only requirement for it to operate as expected is to make sure that the value you passed will change over time.
-Otherwise, there will be no re-render.
+Otherwise, there will be no refetching.

 ### render